StephenJayYoung/FourSquare-Lunchfinder/ROADMAP.md

 ## 30 Min Before Lunch

-1. Decide what we want to extract from the JSON File in the function - photo, lunch spot, location of lunch spot
+1. Decide what we want to extract from the JSON File in the function - photo, lunch spot,
 1. Start working on the function to extract the name of a lunch spot

        console.log(json);